 Can You Use a Roku Stick on a Fire TV?

 Absolutely!
 Roku Stick and Firestick can both be employed on the same television.
-You only require one or two HDMI slots to connect them to your TV, so you don’t have to worry about having enough space for both of them.
+You only require one or two HDMI slots to connect them to your TV, so you don’t have to worry about having enough space for both.

 The devices will work seamlessly with each other, so you won’t even have to use different remotes for them.
-Most individuals only require one streaming device, however, having the two devices offers you access to lots of apps that aren’t available on either platform alone.
+Most individuals only require one streaming device, however, having the two devices offers you access to many apps that aren’t available on either platform alone.

 Related: Hisense vs TCL